What’s Biodiversity Hotspots ? 9 spots in Asia

 Wallacea Biodiversity Hotspot

-download 1 WANEE asia
+download 1 WANEE Go-WILD

 Wallacea Biodiversity Hotspot |source: cepf.net